ICanBoogie/Common/README.md

 ### Offset exceptions

-The following exceptions related to array offset are defined by the package:
+The package defines the following exceptions related to array offset:

 * [OffsetError][]: Interface for offset errors.
 * [OffsetNotDefined][]: Exception thrown when an array offset is not defined.